 The best vacation exchange companies are RCI or Interval International, but there are other ones as well.
 Festiva Resorts has it’s own exchange company called RTX, with other benefits and perks of joining.

 - 108 Countries

-Owned by Wyndham Destinations, RCI is the world’s largest vacation exchange network.
-RCI was the first timeshare exchange network and created the model most exchange companies now follow today.
-Just a few popular brands that use RCI are Club Wyndham, Disney Vacation Club, Hilton Grand Vacations, as well as Holiday Inn Club.
+Owned by Wyndham Destinations, RCI is the world’s first vacation exchange network.
+RCI created the model most exchange companies now follow today.
+A few popular brands that are affiliated with RCI are Club Wyndham, Disney Vacation Club, Hilton Grand Vacations, as well as Holiday Inn Club.

 - 3,200+ Resorts